Independent Bookmakers 2025

 Whatsapp & Telegram

-Bookies offering prices via secure instant messaging services like Whatsapp and Telegram have increased in popularity over recent years.
+Bookies offering prices via secure instant messaging services like WhatsApp and Telegram have increased in popularity over recent years.

 This style of service feels bespoke and is clearly something that appeals to certain types of punter.
 However, you probably miss out on some of the key features available at online betting sites, like bet builders.